 “Today I will do what others won’t, so tomorrow I can accomplish what others can’t.” — Jerry Rice

 Before Georgia Tech, Colton attended Ohio University, a large liberal arts college, where he was a student in a smaller engineering college.
 The most important tip he gives anyone in graduate school is to realize that graduate school is not your life.
 "It is a large and very important portion of your life, but it does not define you and it should not consume all of your time — it will if you let it," he said.
-"This directly leads into why Grad Groups is valuable.
-Grad groups allows you to have access to resources and knowledge on how to kick start your life here in Atlanta, as well as how to succeed in your graduate level work.
+"Grad Groups allows you to have access to resources and knowledge on how to kick start your life here in Atlanta, as well as how to succeed in your graduate-level work.
 Don’t forget — the hard work you are putting in today is setting you up for a life of well-earned success!"

-If you have any questions, please email email@example.com.
+If you have any questions, please contact us using this form.